-Aji Fantasy Peppers – A Wildly Productive Variety!
+Aji Fantasy Peppers – A Super Productive Variety!

-The bizarre, quirky shape of the aji fantasy is also an attractive feature, somewhat resembling a top hat.
-The creamy-white color is also a beautiful and unique thing to see in the veggie garden!
+The bizarre, quirky shape of the aji fantasy is also interesting, somewhat resembling a top hat.
+The creamy-white color is a beautiful and unique thing to see in the veggie garden!

-So, in this article I’ll share everything I know about the aji fantasy, including its origin, heat, flavor, and how to grow your own.
+So, in this article I’ll share everything about the aji fantasy pepper, including its origin, heat level, flavor, and how to grow your own.
 Let’s get into it!

 Aji fantasy peppers ripe